-The biggest misconception about LSD is that you hallucinate actual things: dinosaurs in cars, cherry trees in the living room.
+The biggest misconception about psychedelics is that you hallucinate actual things: dinosaurs in cars, cherry trees in the living room.

 You don’t.
-LSD is all about perception and perspective.
+Psychedelics are all about perception and perspective.
 You don’t necessarily see large things that are not there.
 You see what’s always been there in a multitude of new ways.
 Patterns emerge in everything.
 Your mind emphasizes what it used to ignore.
 Reality becomes amplified to a staggering degree.
 The soggy mud puddle on the driveway suddenly bounces with reflections of light, dancing with your eyes and mesmerizing your mind.
-An otherwise banal living room carpets comes alive with an infinite amount of patterns and miniature tassels, waving and weaving, every strand working together in perfect harmony to make the carpet whole.
+An otherwise banal living room carpet comes alive with an endless amount of patterns and miniature tassels, waving and weaving, every strand working together in perfect harmony to make the carpet whole.
 And dude, you get to walk on it!

-The perceptual shifts happen conceptually too.
+The perceptual shifts happen conceptually, too.
 John Lennon said the world would be a better place if everyone did acid once.
 He didn’t say this because he wanted people to hallucinate cotton candy or talking balloons.
-It was because hallucinogens force perspectival shifts.
-They force you to see what has always felt obvious and true in new and different ways.
+It was because psychedelics force perspectival shifts.
+You’re forced to see what has always felt obvious and true in new and different ways.

 “Will you at least come lay under a blanket?
 Everything will get better in a few more hours.
 The sun is coming up,” Austin said.

-A few hours.
+A few hours pass.
 Time is also asymptotic.
-Zeno’s Paradox: half of a half of a half of a half of a half of a—the point of sobriety is only approached, never fully reached.
+Zeno’s Paradox: half of a half of a half of a half of a half of a — the point of sobriety is only approached, never fully reached.
 The temporal mathematics of ruining one’s own life.
 Each minute turns into its own hour and each hour divides into its own minutes, wasting one is wasting eternity.
 I look at my leaves.
 The pile is no less infinite than when I started it.
 Finally, a rational thought bursts through: Listen to Austin, he’s more experienced with this stuff.

 “OK,” I say.
 I get up and follow him to where some blankets are laid out.
 Alejandro is already lying under one, jabbering to himself about eggplants, the major theme of the night.

 Alejandro is ceaseless and nonsensical, traits that made the beginning of the trip a blast, but now reaffirm everything I didn’t want to become.
 It was his idea to sleep in the drainage ditch.
 It was his idea to steal the eggplants from the grocery store.
 It was his wacky ideas that sent me into my existential crisis.
-And now he continued his rambling unabated and nihilistic.
-Was nothing sacred?
-Eggplants were.
-That was his worldview: eggplants.
+And now he continues his rambling unabated and nihilistic.
+Is nothing sacred?
+Eggplants are.
+That is his worldview: eggplants.

 I crawl under a blanket.
 My body aches from the Strict-9, my jaw sore from clenching.
 I roll onto my back and face the grey, apocalyptic dawn.
 The twigs buzz above me, scurrying and dispersing and reconfiguring into new patterns over and over and over again against the sky.
 They won’t stop.
 The wind blows infinity across the ground and across my blanket.
 I shiver.

 “I’m not going to do drugs anymore,” I announce.
 “I’m done.
 Forever.
 And I’m not just saying that.
 I really mean it.
-I’m sick of running away from myself.
-It’s time for me to grow up.”
+I’m sick of running away from myself.”

 Austin and Alejandro burst out laughing.